pateman/WireDI/README.md

 }

 private WiringContext givenContext() {
-    WireComponentInfoResolver wireComponentInfoResolver = new WireComponentInfoResolver();
+    WireComponentInfoRegistry wireComponentInfoResolver = new WireComponentInfoRegistry();
     DefaultWireComponentFactory wireComponentFactory = new DefaultWireComponentFactory();
     WireComponentRegistry wireComponentRegistry = new WireComponentRegistry();
     return new DefaultWiringContext(wireComponentInfoResolver, wireComponentFactory,